d3str0yer/torrentbox/README.md

 * After installation you'll be able to mount the /mnt folder through Samba on your Windows Computer
 * Open Explorer, right-click anywhere and click "Add Network Location"
-* Click "Next" until you get to the "Specifiy the location of your website" prompt.
+* Click "Next" until you get to the "Specifiy the location of your website" prompt
-* Enter "\\torrentbox\torrents" and finish the wizzard.
+* Enter "\\torrentbox\torrents" and finish the wizzard
-* The username for the share is "pi" and the password is the password you specified during installation.
+* The username for the share is "pi" and the password is the password you specified during installation

 ### Torrentbox Web Interface and Network Statistics

-* You can access the Web Interface through your Browser by opening [http://torrentbox](http://torrentbox).
+* You can access the Web Interface through your Browser by opening [http://torrentbox](http://torrentbox)
-* From there you can access netdata (if you installed it), qBittorrent, and your network statistics.
+* From there you can access netdata (if you installed it), qBittorrent, and your network statistics
 * Depending on your setup, this might not be possible or you need to add your router specific domain suffix, like .local or .lan
-* If that doens't work either you can add the Torrentbox to your hostfile, which is located under C:\Windows\System32\Drivers\etc\hosts.
+* If that doens't work either you can add the Torrentbox to your hostfile, which is located under C:\Windows\System32\Drivers\etc\hosts

 ### qBittorrent

-* Follow the link in the Web Interface, or open [http://torrentbox:8080](http://torrentbox:8080).
+* Follow the link in the Web Interface, or open [http://torrentbox:8080](http://torrentbox:8080)
-* The default username for qBittorrent is "admin" and the password is "adminadmin".
+* The default username for qBittorrent is "admin" and the password is "adminadmin"
 * You can add new torrents either through the Web Interface, or by placing your .torrent files in the folder /mnt/hdd/watching
 * __When manually restarting the Torrentbox make sure you pause all torrents, otherwise qBittorrent will perform a recheck on every file.
-This can take a very long time.__
+This can take a very long time__